-Just a short 10 miles from Carmel is the Carmel Valley.
-Here you will find rolling ranch land, over 20 wineries and tasting rooms plus some great resorts and restaurants.
+While exploring Carmel Valley, just 10 miles from Carmel-by-the-Sea, you’ll find rolling ranch land, over 20 wineries and tasting rooms, plus great restaurants and resorts.
 Don’t miss:

 Carmel Valley Village has the biggest concentration of restaurants and tasting rooms.
-Stop by Cowgirl Winery.
+Stop by Cowgirl Winery at 25 Pilot Rd.
 I had their Georis Rose at their restaurant, La Bicyclette in Carmel and loved it.
 They also have the Corkscrew Cafe in Carmel Valley which I was told is excellent.
 The outdoor patio is really lovely.
 55 W. Carmel Valley Rd.

 Bernardus Winery: Until recently they were owned by the same company as the Lodge.
 Now the hotel has separate ownership.
 The tasting room is a short drive east.
 Don’t miss tasting their Marinus blend which is a wonderful blend of Cabernet Sauvignon, Merlot, Petit Verdot, Cabernet Franc and Malbec.
 5 West Carmel Valley Road.